Send us a message

 Regularly reviewing your AR aging report has a direct and positive impact on your business.
 It allows you to identify and address payment issues before they snowball into significant cash flow shortages.
 When you can see exactly who is paying late and how late they are, you can adjust your collection strategies accordingly.
 Maybe one customer just needs a friendly reminder, while another requires a more formal follow-up.
 This report provides the data you need to make those calls.
 By analyzing these trends, you can also spot potential risks to your cash flow and take proactive steps to protect your company’s financial stability, ensuring you have the capital needed to operate and grow.

-Breaking Down the Aging Categories
+How to Read the AR Aging Categories

 An accounts receivable aging report works by sorting your unpaid invoices into different time-based buckets.
 Think of it as organizing your receivables by age, from newest to oldest.
 This simple act of categorization is incredibly powerful.
 Instead of looking at a long, overwhelming list of outstanding payments, you get a clear, at-a-glance summary of who owes you money and for how long.
 This structure makes it easy to spot potential problems, prioritize your collection efforts, and understand the overall health of your cash flow.
 Each category tells a different story and calls for a different course of action.